taranvohra/Siteglide-docs/developer-tools/building-for-marketplace/modules-reference.md

 * `collection` - default is 'false' - If you set it as collection: 'true' then any layout is suppressed.Data is accessible via \{{context.exports.webapp\_1.data\}}.
 For Example, name would be: \{{context.exports.webapp\_1.data.result.items\[0]\['name']\}}
 * `use_search` - Allows the Module to be searched by keyword parameter in URL
 * `use_adv_search` - Allows the Module to be filtered by core/custom field IDs in URL parameters
+* `datasource` - `true`/`false` - When outputting a "nested" module inside another, the inner module tag can be given this parameter to prevent it from inheriting parameters which would change its page etc.

 {% hint style="info" %}
 If you nest any more Module or WebApp layouts inside this Module Layout, they will inherit the type parameter.
 This means if you want to input a nested list layout, you may need to reset the type parameter back to list with `type: 'list'`.